docascode/code2yaml/doc/maven_build.md

     * `/scm/tag`
   The definition of these keys can be found [here](https://maven.apache.org/pom.html#SCM).

-With this side by side `.xml`, code2yaml will try matching the source code in `.jar` with files in git repo.
+With this side by side `.xml`, code2yaml will try matching the source code in `.jar` with files in git repo:
+1. Find the `pom.xml` in repo with the same `groupId:artifactId:version`.
+2. Add files under matched `pom.xml` to build scope if source code file is matched.

 Git information will be generated if there's a sucessful match.
 Otherwise, no git information will be generated even the `pom.xml` is provided.

 # What if the required keys is missing in `pom.xml`
 A modified or even fake `pom.xml` is also acceptable as long as the required keys have correct value.